Can gut health affect mental health?

 Can probiotics help my mental health?

 We don’t know yet.
 Some studies suggest that changing your gut bacteria could influence your mood.
 Many of these studies use probiotics to change the type or number of gut bacteria people have.
-But there‘s not enough evidence that probiotics are helpful in treating or preventing any mental health conditions just yet.
+But there is currently not enough evidence that probiotics are helpful in treating or preventing any mental health conditions.

 If you’re struggling with your mental health it’s very important to speak to a GP who can offer you advice and support.